 Having people criticize my recipes can be hard enough, but sharing extremely personal things like my struggle to lose weight is way (way, way) out of my comfort zone.

 In September, I had my third little one.
 Since this was my third time, I figured I knew what to expect.

 Except that this time hasn’t been like the last two time, and I have really been struggling to get my weight loss going this time.
 I definitely got off track while I was pregnant.
 I had hyperemesis during the beginning of my pregnancy.
 Once it was under control, I was hungry constantly, and so I ate.

 After being so sick, I was beyond excited to be able to eat and to have food taste good again.
-It wasn’t just how much I was eating, though.
 At first, I craved healthy foods, and I ate lots of veggies and salads and good stuff.
 Towards the end, I craved more junk food, and that’s when the weight jumped on.

 I gained about the same amount of weight during all three of my pregnancies.
 The last two times, it started to come off right away.
 I didn’t diet or do anything special to try to lose it, and it took me about a year both times to get back to my pre-pregnancy weight.

 This time, though, the weight seems to be pretty happy hanging around.
-So, when I had the opportunity to try Weight Watchers, I jumped at it.
 I certainly want to lose this baby weight, but more than that, I want to work on getting healthy again.